multiOTP/multiOTP-token/docs/index.md

 # multiOTP token

-multiOTP token is an Expo / React Native based open source app for Android and iOS provided as is by SysCo systemes de communication sa.
+multiOTP token is an open source app for Android and iOS provided as is by SysCo systemes de communication sa.

 Please [read our privacy policy here](privacy-policy.md).